The Ultimate US Public Campground Project

 That is a function of the algorithms used by various GPS system.
 We are providing only the information for the point to which you want to go.
 The primary goal of this Project is to provide you as accurately as possible the actual locations of campgrounds.
 We are not and cannot be responsible for routing issues presented by your GPS system.

-24. How many categories of campgrounds do you use?
+24. How many types of campgrounds do you use?

 st = state